 - A configuration toolbar is provided which allows changing the main options per notebook.
 One can also toggle whether to use the google translate engine, select the source and target languages, and select the language to display.

 It is possible to extract one language from the multilanguage notebook.
 An exporter with an entry-point

 selectLanguage is provided that converts the notebook into another one as follows:

 jupyter nbconvert --to selectLanguage --NotebookLangExporter.language=lang FILE.ipynb

-where lang is a valid language abbreviation, e.g. en, fr, ar, sp, ...
+lang parameter denotes a valid language abbreviation e.g. en, fr, ar, sp.
 See the full list here.

-Otherwise, you can still install/try the extension from my personal repo, using
+Otherwise, you can still install the extension from my personal repo, using:

 jupyter nbextension install https://rawgit.com/jfbercher/jupyter_nbTranslate/master/nbTranslate.zip --user jupyter nbextension enable nbTranslate/main

-[Note that for now, installing from this repo does not install the python module and add the entry points for exporting as described above]
+Note: Until further notice, installing from this repo does not install the python module and add the entry points for exporting as described above.

 jupyter nbextension uninstall nbTranslate/main